mdh1418/TeamClovis/README.md

 * Arden Marin

 ## Acknowledgments
-We would like to express our most sincere gratitude to Clovis, Nathalie, Joachim, Jason, MikeJ and Elise for working with us to develop the dynamic keyboard this semester.
-Thank you Professor Julie GreenBerg and Tina Quach for advising and supporting us throughout this project.
+We would like to express our most sincere gratitude to Clovis, Nathalie, Joachim, Jason, MikeJ, and Elise for working with us to develop the dynamic keyboard this semester.
+Thank you Professor Julie GreenBerg, Tina Quach, and the PPAT team for advising and supporting us throughout this project.